dsmolchanov/xpres.so/README.md

 - Bullet point 1
 - Bullet point 2

+---

+# Code Example

+\`\`\`javascript
+console.log("Hello, World!");
+\`\`\`
 ```

 **AI Mode (with Gemini):**
-Simply paste any text, and AI will structure it into slides:
+Simply paste any text, and AI will intelligently structure it into slides:

 ```
 I want to create a presentation about climate change.
-Start with explaining what it is, then discuss the causes, show some statistics, and end with solutions.
+Start with explaining what it is, then discuss the causes, show some statistics about temperature rise, and end with solutions we can implement.
 ```

+The AI will automatically:

+- Create logical slide divisions
+- Generate appropriate titles
+- Format content as bullets where suitable
+- Add speaker notes when helpful
+- Suggest visual descriptions for complex topics

 ### Keyboard Shortcuts